cbeck88/conf-rs/REFERENCE_derive_conf.md

    **Note**: It is better to put this on the top-level struct that you will actually parse (e.g., the one you call `Conf::parse()` on), rather than on intermediate structs that are flattened into others.
 This ensures the entire command-line interface is validated together.

    **Note**: This attribute cannot be used on structs with generic type parameters.
+If you need this, please open an issue to discuss.

 [^1]: Actually, the *tokens* of the type are used, so e.g. it must be `bool` and not an alias for `bool`.